 So what can you do to be perceived as likeable and demonstrate that you would have a good fit within an organisation?
 The research revealed the following behaviours that will help show you in a good light:

 - Talk about shared interests outside of work.
 If you’ve done your research into both the organisation and your interviewers you should be able to find some things you have in common that you can talk about.
-It makes sense to bring these up if you can.
+If you're trying to focus on giving a perfect interview, it makes sense to bring these up if you can.
 Don’t worry about this seeming forced, many interviewers will ask you to talk about yourself and ask you what you like doing outside of work.

 - Praise the organisation.
 In his book Influence: The Psychology of Persuasion, Professor Robert Cialdini identifies physical attractiveness, similarity, praise, association, and familiarity as being key to increasing likeability.
 By praising the organisation you have an interview with you are boosting your own likeability by first showing that you like them.
 Being liked activates the reward centre of our brains , and so giving authentic praise for the organisation will likely make your interviewers feel more positive towards you.